chisandrei/cognitive-service-demo/README.md

 # Cognitive Service Demo: Gallery with face detection

-This is a small application that displays a galery of pictures and uses the Azures Face API to highlight faces within those pictures.
+This is an application that displays a galery of pictures and uses the Azures Face API to highlight faces within those pictures.

 <img src="docs/images/PicturesGallery.png"/>